carpentries-incubator/statistical-thinking-public-health/_episodes/04-prediction.md

 Let's first explore the association between Height and Weight.
 To make predicting easier, we will group observations together: we will round Height to the nearest integer before plotting and performing downstream calculations.

-We will round using `mutate()`, as shown in the plotting command below.
+* First, we drop NAs in Weight and Height using `drop_na()`.
+When we later round Height and calculate the means of Weight, this will prevent R from returning errors due to NAs.
+* Then, we restrict our plot to data from adult participants using `filter()`.
+Since the relationship between Height and Weight differs between children and adults, we limit our analysis to the adult data.
+* Next, we round Heights using `mutate()`.
+* Finally, we create a scatterplot using `ggplot()` and `geom_point()`.

 ~~~